 - (a) Jump heights, which have been granted by an NCO according to the FCI rules, will be accepted at international competitions.
-However, the head judge may at any time remeasure a dog.
-If a dog has been re-measured and the newly measured height is different from the original height, the team will be required to continue the tournament at the remeasured height. - (b) By entering a tournament, the owner of the dog declares that the dog is in good health and physical condition and is able to take part in flyball competition. - (c) For international competition the jump height will be determined as follows.
+However, the head judge may at any time re-measure a dog.
+If a dog has been re-measured and the newly measured height is different from the original height, the team will be required to continue the tournament at the re-measured height. - (b) By entering a tournament, the owner of the dog declares that the dog is in good health and physical condition and is able to take part in flyball competition. - (c) For international competition the jump height will be determined as follows.
 Of the dog's front legs, the length of the ulna is measured from the elbow to the pisiform bone, the bony protrusion just above the stop or carpal pad (see Annex 3) with the foot at an angle of 90°.

-Dogs requiring a jump height lower than 35 cm shall be measured by at least two independent judges at the same jump height before being granted a final official jump height.
+Dogs requiring a jump height lower than 32.5 cm shall be measured by at least two independent judges at the same jump height before being granted a final official jump height.
 During the measuring process, only one handler per dog is allowed in the measuring area.

-If a dog cannot be measured by the measuring judge, the dog will jump the maximum height of 35 cm. during the tournament.
+If a dog cannot be measured by the measuring judge, the dog will jump the maximum height of 32.5 cm during the tournament.

-The jump height is determined by the length of the leg according to the following table.
-An ulna length that equals the exact limit of the jump heights results in the lower jump height, e.g. ulna length of 12.5 results in jump height of 22.5 cm, but ulna length of 12.6 cm results in jump height of 25.0 cm.
+The jump height is determined by the length of the ulna according to the following table.
+An ulna length that equals the exact limit of the jump heights results in the lower jump height, e.g. ulna length of 12.5 results in jump height of 20.0 cm, but ulna length of 12.6 cm results in jump height of 22.5 cm.

-ULNA LENGTH JUMP HEIGHT
+ULNA LENGTH JUMP HEIGTH

-10.00 17.5 cm
+10.00 15,0 cm

-10.00 cm 20.0 cm
+10.00 cm 17.5 cm

-11.25 cm 22.5 cm
+11.25 cm 20.0 cm

-12.50 cm 25.0 cm
+12.50 cm 22.5 cm

-13.75 cm 27.5 cm
+13.75 cm

-15.00 cm 27.5 CIII
+15.00 cm 25.0 cm

-16.25 cm 30.0 cm
+16.25 cm 27.5 cm

-32.5 cm
+17.50 em 30.0 cm

-17.50 cm 35.0 cm
+17.50 cm 32.5 cm